(Disclosure: Some of the links below may be affiliate links)

 As you can see, there are many interesting facts about the stock market.
 Some of these stock market facts are not well-known.
 It is interesting to learn about them for a change.

-Knowing that the stock market is very old puts things in perspective.
+Knowing that the stock market is ancient puts things in perspective.
 There have been stock market bubbles for several hundred years now.
 I think people focus too much on the recent history of the stock market.
 They tend to ignore the earliest history.
 Hopefully, reading these facts will change this a little.

 I find it quite incredible that one man was able to discover the use of Lithium in the Hydrogen bomb by looking at the stock market.